peeterjoot/floatexplorer/README.md

 ## TODO

-Merge float<e5m2, e4m3, float32> and float64 print code.
+- Implement fp16 and bf16.
-Then do fp16 and bf16.
+- HIP variants for the conversions?

 ## Discussion